percona/pmm/docs/using/platform/index.md

-# About Percona Platform
+# About Percona Enterprise Platform

-Percona Platform provides value-added services to PMM.
+Percona Enterprise Platform provides value-added services to PMM.

 The services comprise: